 Chickpea Curry Recipe

 This Chickpea Curry Recipe is full of a warm curry flavor, has the perfect balance of sweetness and heat due to the honey and sriracha sauce — plus it’s vegetarian!
 It’s easy to prepare and healthy!
 This Indian dish is the perfect way to spice up your dinner menu.
+Be sure to try our Chickpea and Spinach Curry recipe as well!

 Why This Recipe Works